A word after a word after a word is power. -Margaret Atwood

 Social psychologist James Pennebaker has long studied the effects of expressive writing on mental health and found that it helps us deal effectively with a variety of problems, from daily irritations to larger mental health issues.
 In his studies, “Dr. Pennebaker found that directed, expressive writing is beneficial for everyone, meeting us where we are at, whether we’re coming to terms with a difficult commute, struggling against an annoying coworker, navigating a divorce, or coping with deep grief or PTSD.”

 Combats anxiety and improves mood.

-For those of us that have a perpetual “worry soundtrack” going in our heads (mentioning this for a friend), journaling can help us identify and disempower the anxious thoughts.
+For those of us that have a perpetual “worry soundtrack” going in our heads (mentioning this for a friend), one of the benefits of writing in a journal is that it can help you identify and disempower the anxious thoughts.

 “There’s simply no better way to learn about your thought processes than to write them down,” says psychologist Barbara Markway, PhD.

 “I write to discover what I know.” -Flannery O’Connor

 Some of us think our anxiety “just is” – that it’s a result of a genetic predisposition and unrelated to a specific thought process.
 But this isn’t true, says Markway.
 While genetics can predispose us to being “worriers”, there is always a thought process behind anxiety that can be disarmed through journal writing.